 4 Ways to Use Distressed Wood for a Rustic Home Décor

 If you prefer something a little more rustic, then you’ll fall in love with distressed wood for your kitchen cabinets, rustic floors, wall paneling and furniture.
-If you are in search of distressed wood for your home, we’ve found a few gems to jump start your research.
+If you are in search of distressed wood for your home, we’ve found a few gems to jump-start your research.

 When considering antique wood, make sure you have an understanding of the variety of character and color you are going to get, as well as the rough texture you should expect.

-Or you have an oversized hutch like this media room below.It looks like it was salvaged from an antique shop and fits in perfectly with the mediterranean decor.
+Alternatively, you have an oversized hutch like this media room above.It looks like it was salvaged from an antique shop and fits in perfectly with the mediterranean decor.

-Reclaimed wood flooring, also known as Antique flooring, is available in a variety of species.
-The rich amber hues and dark original sawmarks of Reclaimed Grandpa’s floor make for a stunning backdrop.
+Reclaimed wood flooring, also known as Antique Flooring, is available in a variety of species.
+The rich amber hues and dark original saw marks of Reclaimed Grandpa’s Floor make for a stunning backdrop.

-Reclaimed Oak is also a popular option because of the inherent durability of oak wood flooring, but also the variety of the nutty brown and gold tones, and rustic character.
+Reclaimed Oak is also a popular option because of the inherent durability of oak wood flooring, but also the variety of the nutty brown and gold tones and rustic character.